 Skip to main content

-Why is Water Leaking through the Ceiling after a Shower?
+Why Is Water Leaking Through the Ceiling After a Shower?

-A small shower leak may not be alarming at first.
-However, if you don’t find the source of the leak and are left untreated, that tiny water leak can cause extensive water damage over time.
+A leaking shower can indicate broken or loose pipes, a clogged drain line, damaged bathroom tiles, or a leaking drain gasket.
+A small shower leak may not be alarming at first, but if you don’t find the source of the leak and it’s left untreated, that tiny leak can cause extensive water damage over time.

-The original contractor may have cut costs or neglected to ensure the integrity of the home’s fundaments.
+Structural damage causes broken pipes and tiles.
+The original contractor may have cut costs or neglected to ensure the integrity of the home’s fundamentals.

 Measurements that are slightly off can cause problems down the line.
 Tiles that don’t fit or weren’t laid correctly can crack and succumb to elements much faster.
 A leak that goes through its tiny abrasions can cause mold damage and deteriorate your home much quicker.